 In 2019, the Bulungula College (BC) opened as the first ever high school in our area.
 Siyamthanda enrolled at the BC in grade 10, and in 2021, she was part of the first-ever graduating class and passed her Matric.
 She is the first person in her family to graduate from high school.

 In 2022, Siyamthanda decided to take a gap year between her studies, so she applied and was accepted to the Job Skills and Entrepreneurship Programme (JSEP).
 Now, she is back at her primary school, in the iiTablet Tshomiz classroom, as a paid iiTT intern (full circle!), gaining meaningful job experience.
 This year, she will also complete an accredited Future Education and Training (FET) course with JSEP, and earn her learners and drivers’ license— again, the first in her family to drive.

 Siyamthanda is busy preparing her application for Nelson Mandela University, where she wants to study law.
 She aspires to become a criminal justice lawyer.
 She says that she wants to travel and see the world, fighting for those who need it most.

-All of the services that Siyamthanda and her family received over the years from the Bulungula Incubator are achieved at a cost of R1,500 ($100/€88) per year.
+All of the services that Siyamthanda received over the years from the Bulungula Incubator are achieved at a cost of R1,500 ($100/€88) per year.
 Your support makes a difference.
 Learn more about the BI’s impact here.